United Kingdom constitutional law: Rule of law

-The rule of law requires law is truly enforced, though enforcement bodies may have room for discretion.
+The rule of law also requires law is truly enforced, though enforcement bodies may have room for discretion.
 In R (Corner House Research) v Director of the Serious Fraud Office a group campaigning against the arms trade, Corner House Research, claimed the Serious Fraud Office acted unlawfully by dropping an investigation into the UK-Saudi Arabia Al-Yamamah arms deal.
 It was alleged that BAE Systems plc paid bribes to Saudi government figures.
 The House of Lords held the SFO was entitled to take into account the public interest in not pursuing an investigation, including the security threats that might transpire.
 Baroness Hale remarked that the SFO had to consider "the principle that no-one, including powerful British companies who do business for powerful foreign countries, is above the law", but the decision reached was not unreasonable.
 When enforcement or court proceedings do take place, they should proceed swiftly: anyone who is detained must be charged and put on trial or released.
 People must also be able to access justice in practice.
 In R (UNISON) v Lord Chancellor the Supreme Court held the government's imposition of £1200 in fees to bring an Employment Tribunal claim undermined the rule of law, and was void.
 The Lord Chancellor had statutory authority to create fees for court services, but this led to a 70% drop in claims at Employment Tribunals against employers for breach of labour rights, such as unfair dismissal, unlawful wage deductions or discrimination.
 Lord Reed held the "constitutional right of access to the courts is inherent in the rule of law".
 Without access to courts, "laws are liable to become a dead letter, the work done by Parliament may be rendered nugatory, and the democratic election of Members of Parliament may become a meaningless charade."
 In principle every person is subject to the law, including government ministers, or corporate executives, who may be held in contempt of court for violating an order.
 In other systems the idea of a separation of powers is seen as an essential part of maintaining the rule of law.
 In theory, originally advocated by Baron de Montesquieu, there should be a strict separation of the executive, legislature and judiciary.
 While other systems, notably the United States, attempted to put this into practice (e.g. requiring the executive does not come from the legislature) it is clear that modern political parties may undermine such a separation by capturing all three branches of government.
 In the UK, democracy has been advanced since the early 20th century despite the fact that "there is no formal separation of powers in the United Kingdom."

-The Constitutional Reform Act 2005 ended the practice of the Lord Chancellor sitting as the head of the judiciary, while also being a Member of Parliament, and sitting in the cabinet.
+The Constitutional Reform Act 2005 did, however, end the practice of the Lord Chancellor sitting as the head of the judiciary, while also being a Member of Parliament, and sitting in the cabinet.
 Since the Act of Settlement 1700, there has been only one instance of a judge being removed, and a suspension cannot happen without the Lord Chief Justice and the Lord Chancellor following a judge being subject to criminal proceedings.
 There is now a duty on all ministers to "uphold the continued independence of the judiciary", including against assault by powerful corporations or the media.